hacker-is-undefeatable/MATH3121app/README.md

 3. **Configure Supabase**

-   - Create a Supabase project and obtain your API keys.
-   - Update the Supabase configuration in `contexts/AuthContext.js` with your Supabase URL and anon key.
+   - Email chwman@connect.ust.hk to obtain the Supabase key and URL.
+You will then be given a file named supabaseConfig.json.
+Please place it in the root directory.

 4. **Start the App**